 The vegetable section is quite extensive and includes tons of bananas from Chiapas or Tabasco, as well as mountains of avocados.

-Mexicans must like soup: there is often an entire aisle dedicated to powder soup (the Maggi or Knorr kind).
+Mexicans must like soup—there is often an entire aisle dedicated to powdered soup (think Maggi or Knorr).
 The meat and fish section is also pretty extensive, both displayed on ice or in coolers (and not pre-packaged like in most Canadian supermarkets).

-They definitely have a sweet tooth: there are tons of cookies and cereal bars, although most don’t seem too fancy and revolve around chocolate chips or some kind of gooey fruity filling.
+They definitely have a sweet tooth as well because there are tons of cookies and cereal bars, although most don’t seem too fancy and revolve around chocolate chips or some kind of gooey fruity filling.
 Breakfast cereals are the sugary kind as well—most have “azucar” (sugar) in their name (at least, they are honest and don’t claim to the “healthy way” to start the day!).

-The dairy section is well-stocked with cheese and yogurts.
+The dairy section is well-stocked with cheese and yogurt.
 Cheese mostly revolves around the “easy to melt” kind (i.e. no “fancy” strong cheese like in France).
 Philadelphia cream cheese and The Laughing Cow are pretty popular.
 There are many kinds of yogurts in bottles to drink on-the-go: the main brands are Yoplait, Danone and LaLa.
-Flan is also very popular, as well as “dessert-flavoured” yogurts, such as “dulce de leche”, “apple pie”, etc.
+Flan is also very popular, as well as “dessert-flavoured” yogurts, such as “dulce de leche,” “apple pie,” etc.

-Low-fat products are hard to spot, although nutritional information is available on every products, like in Canada (is it by law?
+Low-fat products are hard to spot, although nutritional information is available on every product, like in Canada (is it by law?
 I’m not sure).
-Pastries do have a sticker underneath that says “over 275 calories per 100 grams”, which I found pretty funny.
+Pastries do have a sticker underneath that says “over 275 calories per 100 grams,” which I found pretty funny.

 When it comes to drinks, Coke (the regular kind) is definitely a winner, and beer seems to come second.
 There is also Sprite and Pepsi, as well as various carbonated fruit juices.
 And beer, of course.

-The only downside of Mexican market is the slow check-out time.
+The only downside of Mexican market is the slow checkout time.
 It invariably takes at least twenty minutes to pay for your grocery.
-Line-ups are long and cashiers are pretty slow and few cash registers are opened, even during rush hour—I’m not sure why.
+Line-ups are long and cashiers are pretty slow and few cash registers are open, even during rush hour—I’m not sure why.